Lenovo Miix 510 disassembly and SSD, and RAM upgrade options

 With the display assembly removed, you can access the battery, SSD, wireless card, speaker, CMOS battery, heat sink, and cooling fan.

-The RAM is soldered on the motherboard, so you cannot upgrade it.
+The RAM is soldered directly to the motherboard, so it cannot be upgraded.

 The M.2 SSD can be replaced, but it is covered with the heat sink.
-If you upgrade the SSD, you need to remove the heatsink/cooling fan module.
+If you upgrade the SSD, you need to remove the heatsink and cooling fan module.

 I want to upgrade my SSD.